-Do you need extra accounting credits for CPA exam?
+Do you need extra accounting credits for the CPA exam?
 How to make up to the 150 semester hour requirement?
 Here are a few tested and proven ways that work.

-The good news is that you have much flexibility to get this done: courses from a regionally accredited college, university and other educational institutions are all fine.
+The good news is that you have much flexibility to get this done: courses from a regionally accredited college, university, and other educational institutions are all fine.
 It can be online/long-distance or on campus.

 I discuss the definition and updates of the 150 credit hour requirement here.
 For practical ways to get the credits done, here are my suggestions.

 If you live in the US and prefer a classroom setting, the nearby community colleges are a good choice.

 This option is available to US candidates only.

 CLEP is a credit-by-examination program that can potentially save you a lot of money.
 Most state boards accept CLEP credits as long as you took actual classes at the same school that accepts the CLEP credits.
 The school awards you the credits for the class.
 You can’t submit your CLEP results directly to the board.